evan-scales/Package-Sorter/README.md

     - `412312,12345,5,2`
     - Tells user which ULD to add package to
 3. Scan new ULD
+    - ULDs are stored in rotations of ULDs corresponding to their destination
+    - Rotations have a max capacity
+    - Prints all destinations the air hub sends planes to
+    - Choose 1 of the destinations to add a ULD to that rotation
+    - Can't add ULD to rotation if capacity has been reached
+    - Can't add ULD to rotation if there are 0 open positions in the corresponding plane
-4. Scan LIB Packages
+5. Scan LIB Packages
-5. Send off a Plane
+6. Send off a Plane
-6. Add ULD to Plane
+7. Add ULD to Plane
-7. Remove Packages from ULD
+8. Remove Packages from ULD
-8. Run Tests
+9. Run Tests
     - NOT COMPLETE

+# Questions?
+Comments?
+Concerns?